Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Discussion

 There are, however, current limitations that may be further addressed to expand the potential of our approach.
-For example, the selection of tensor product paths is primarily guided by empirical intuition; although choices, such as those in the lite and level modes, are comparable in the number of paths, the lite mode consistently outperforms the level mode across all tests.
-This suggests that a more systematic, theory-driven approach to path selection could lead to further improvements in model performance and efficiency.
-While dedicated GPU kernels have been optimized for spherical tensor operations~\cite{cuEquivariance,openequivariance}, similar optimization strategies may be implemented for natural tensor operations to accelerating both training and inference processes.
+For example, the tensor product path selection scheme is primarily guided by empirical intuition; although different choices like the lite and level modes are comparable in the number of paths, the lite mode outperforms the level mode in general.
+This suggests that a more systematic approach to path selection could lead to further improvements in model performance and efficiency.
+Furthermore, other strategies for reducing the computational cost of the tensor product operation have also been proposed in the literature.
+For example, So3krates~\cite{frank2022so3krates} achieves efficiency by decoupling invariant features from equivariant coordinates to drive an attention mechanism; eSCN~\cite{passaro2023reducing} rotates frames into local coordinate systems to achieve a sparse representation; the Gaunt tensor product method~\cite{luo2024enabling} maps the Clebsch--Gordan coefficients to a 2D Fourier basis, enabling the use of Fast Fourier Transforms to reduce the complexity of full tensor products.
+Distinct from these approaches, the high-order pair-reduced neural network~\cite{yang2025high} avoids the tensor product completely by utilizing a hierarchical angular interaction scheme based on direct concatenation and Hadamard products.
+Our tensor product path selection scheme adopts a different strategy, which is to sparsify the tensor product paths.
+However, while these strategies were developed in the context of Clebsch--Gordan tensor products for spherical models, they may be adapted to the natural tensor product in Cartesian models.
+Finally, dedicated GPU kernels have been optimized for spherical tensor operations~\cite{cuEquivariance,openequivariance}, and similar optimizations may be implemented for natural tensor operations to further improve both training and inference efficiency.

 While this work focuses on atomistic ML, the proposed Cartesian natural tensor framework is broadly applicable to other domains.
 Atomistic ML can be viewed as a specific instance of point cloud learning, where each point (atom) possesses attributes such as atomic number and spatial coordinates.
-Consequently, the natural tensor formalism and the \model architecture can be extended to a variety of other point cloud tasks, such as shape learning in 3D medical images \cite{chen2021shape,zhang2025hierarchical} and object recognition and segmentation in LiDAR data for autonomous driving applications~\cite{qi2017CVPR,shi2020CVPR}.
+Consequently, the natural tensor formalism and the \model architecture can be extended to a variety of other point cloud tasks, such as shape learning in 3D medical images~\cite{chen2021shape,zhang2025hierarchical} and object recognition and segmentation in LiDAR data for autonomous driving applications~\cite{qi2017CVPR,shi2020CVPR}.